The State of the Continuing Education Industry: Results of the 2013 Training Survey

 Only a fool would suggest that continuing education training hasn’t changed over the last two years.
 Given that fact, the discussion becomes a matter of degrees.
 Sure, other options are available now.
 Some people prefer self-study and online classes.
 But it’s also true that onsite classes provide networking benefits that learners enjoy, and few associations have abandoned face-to-face training entirely.

 How much has changed?
-That’s one of the many questions we set out to answer in our 2013 Training Survey, completed by over 240 association professionals.
+That’s one of the many questions we aimed to answer in our 2013 Training Survey, completed by over 240 association professionals.

-For example, over 95% of respondents offer only onsite courses, or both online and onsite training.
-Just 2.4% use eLearning exclusively.
+For example, over 95% of respondents offer only onsite courses or both online and onsite training.
+Only 2.4% use eLearning exclusively.
 The benefits of face-to-face classes and seminars should not be overlooked.